ops-ai/Toggly.FeatureManagement/Toggly.FeatureManagement.Flutter/toggly/README.md

 - `data`: The feature flag definitions
 - `signature`: A base64-encoded ECDSA signature
 - `timestamp`: Unix timestamp when the definitions were signed
+- `kid`: Key ID identifying which key was used for signing

 The signature is verified using public keys available at the JWKS endpoint (`/.well-known/jwks`).
 The verification process:
+1. Matches the `kid` from the response with the corresponding key in the JWKS
-1. Concatenates the JSON data and timestamp with a pipe separator (`data|timestamp`)
+2. Concatenates the JSON data and timestamp with a pipe separator (`data|timestamp`)
-2. Hashes the result with SHA-256
+3. Hashes the result with SHA-256
-3. Verifies the ECDSA signature using the public key
+4. Verifies the ECDSA signature using the matched public key

-If signature verification fails, an exception is thrown and the feature flags are not updated.

 Example response:
 ```json